Kaspersky Antivirus Review

 Scans

-Onto the most important part!
-The scans section is the meat and potatoes of this software.
 The scan menu offered a host of features, the most prominent of which is the Quick Scan.
 This scan, which we ran right away, took seven minutes.
 It focused on the areas on our computer most susceptible to viruses and malware.
 If it found anything troubling, the software would run a full scan of every single piece of information on the machine.

-Our Advice: Starting full scans at night minimizes disruption from a slowed-down computer.
+Pro Tip: Starting full scans at night minimizes disruption from a slowed-down computer.

-Tip: Click the gear icon at the bottom of the app or the icons next to each of the scan options to customize the scan schedule.
+Pro Tip: Click the gear icon at the bottom of the app or the icons next to each of the scan options to customize the scan schedule.

 Kaspersky Overall Performance